Baby and Kids

 Melissa and Doug Ice Cream Counter

 This is one of my favorite toys for early childhood and is one of those toys your toddler will play with for forever.
-If you’re looking for a gift for a child 5 or under, the chunky pieces are perfect for younger kids – I stock up on these when they are on sale and give them as a birthday gift.
-My 18 month old loves stacking ice cream and my 3 year old loves playing ice cream shop.
+If you’re looking for a gift for a child 5 or under, the chunky pieces are perfect for younger kids – I stock up on these when they are on sale and give them as birthday gifts.

 Play Kitchen